dtischler/mbl-alpine-container/README.md

 lightning.py gives an error.

-config.json can be modified to run any of the python scripts that you prefer upon launching the container, by changling line 10 from:
+config.json can be modified to run any of the python scripts that you prefer upon launching the container, by changing line 10 from:

 "sh"